Ammulu-maddi/project33/README.md

 ## Features and Functionalities. 😃

 - Has many graphical and visual innovative effects.
+- user can know about health information through this website.
+- Has collection of many web pages including Home, About Us, services, Contact, healthbot topics and health related information etc.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
-- User can know about health information through this website.
-- Included the feedback Survey form to increase the scope of improvement.
+- Have contact option for any queries.
 ## Screenshots.

 ## Home -